Do you have leftover cornbread you don't know what to do with? Read on to learn all about freezing your extra cornbread to use at a later date!

 Can You Freeze Cornbread Muffins?

-- Wrap each cornbread muffin individually in plastic wrap or aluminum foil.
+- Wrap each muffin individually in plastic wrap or foil.

 Can You Freeze Cornbread Dressing?